No. 2 Ohio State wears down No. 5 Notre Dame 21-10

 Tressel reluctantly was hoisted on to the shoulders of two former players and the crowd roared.

-The first game in the 100th season of Ohio Stadium also attracted LeBron James and his son, Bronny, to the Ohio State sideline.
-With the NFL season a week away, former Buckeyes Justin Fields and Chase Young were in attendance.
+The first game in the 100th season of Ohio Stadium drew 106,549 fans and attracted LeBron James and his son, Bronny, to the Ohio State sideline.
+With the NFL season a week away, former Buckeyes Justin Fields and Chase Young were in attendance, too.

 NEXT UP